dfinity/portal/docs/developer-docs/functionality/rosetta/staking-support.md

 | Idempotent?          | yes    |
 | Minimal access level | hotkey |

-The `NEURON_INFO` operation retrieves the state of the neuron from the governance canister smart contract, including protected fields such as maturity.
+The `NEURON_INFO` operation retrieves the state of the neuron from the governance canister, including protected fields such as maturity.
 This operation does not change the state of the neuron.
 Either the neuron controller or a hotkey can execute this operation.

 -   `account.address` is the ledger address of the neuron controller or hotkey.